 Visit the capital city of Kohima and marvel at its splendid landscape the famous cathedrals, war cemetery and spend some time at the local market and watch the city go by!
 Spend the evening at the market purchasing exotic ingredients for your culinary tour experience by night!
 You must visit the Kohima Museum, The British War Cemetery and the Kohima Cathedral.

-The reason Khonoma is even more special is that the Naga tribes, who live here are traditionally known to be largely dependent on nature for their food and hunt on a mass level, but the tribes of the Khonoma villagers have given up on this century old practice, to protect their environment An ambitious project of converting a whole tribal village into an eco-friendly, conservation based village whose people have given up on traditional practices which used to harm their own surroundings.
-Traveling to this village hidden in the base of the mountains of Nagaland one admires their courage, resolve and success.
+The reason Khonoma is even more special is that the Naga tribes, who live here are traditionally known to be largely dependent on nature for their food and hunt on a mass level, but the tribes of the Khonoma villagers have given up on this century-old practice, to protect their environment An ambitious project of converting a whole tribal village into an eco-friendly, conservation-based village whose people have given up on traditional practices which used to harm their own surroundings.
+Travelling to this village hidden in the base of the mountains of Nagaland one admires their courage, resolve and success.
 Khonoma Village is worth a visit to see for oneself the success that can be achieved in an alternative form of living.